 And that’s why I’m going to talk about both the good – and the bad – about the Airedale Terrier breed.

-Today we’ll answer several questions, including:
+Today we’ll talk about several points, including:

-- Are Airedale Terriers Friendly?
+- Are Airedales Friendly?

-- Are Airedales good family pets?
+- Are Airedales good for the family?

-- Are Airedales aggressive at times?
+- Are Airedale Terriers aggressive at times?

 - What is the difference between the Airedale and the Miniature Airedale Terrier?